marklogic/ml-gradle/examples/dependency-project/README.md

 ## Deploying and verifying the ml-gradle project

-Next, deploy the app in the ml-gradle-client-project:
+Next, deploy the app in the ml-gradle-client-project, replacing "changeme" below with the password for your admin user (or using a different admin-like user):

     cd ../ml-gradle-client-project
-    gradle -i mlDeploy
+    gradle -i mlDeploy -PmlUsername=admin -PmlPassword=change

 You'll see logging like this that lets you know that the modules and data from the example-dependency zip will be included when the application is deployed: